explainableaixai/websitecategorizationapi/README.md

 <a href="https://github.com/explainableaixai/websitecategorizationapi/issues"><img alt="GitHub issues" src="https://img.shields.io/github/issues/explainableaixai/websitecategorizationapi"></a>

-# Website categorization api
+# Website Categorization Api

 This library is the package used for using Website categorization API that can classify texts or URLs into 1000+ categories.
 The package supports both Ecommerce taxonomy as well as IAB based taxonomy.

+# Use cases

 [Website categorization API](https://www.websitecategorizationapi.com) is used by a wide variety of companies and use cases.